cornell-brg/pymtl/README.md

  % sudo make install
 ```

-You may need to install `flex-old` instead of `flex` on newer Linux
-distributions.
 Verify that Verilator is on your path as follows:

 ```
  % cd $HOME